 Are you tired now?
 Ready for some wine?

 Hike AND Wine!

-Sonoma County has so many wineries tucked away in the hills and tasting rooms lining the back country roads that you can hike then enjoy some truly delicious wine after!
-We have a couple favorites to share that are more of an experience.
+Sonoma County has so many wineries tucked away in the hills and tasting rooms lining the backcountry roads that you can hike then enjoy some truly delicious wine after!
+We have a couple of favorites to share that are more of an experience.
 Kunde Winery offers a hike WITH wine tasting on their beautiful property of rolling hills covered in vineyards that can be seen from Highway 12 in Sonoma Valley.
 A little hike, a little wine!
 Tasting zinfandel in a zinfandel vineyard with views of the valley while learning the history of the land…yes please!
 It has been one of our favorite wineries to experience in Sonoma!
-Benziger Winery has an amazing biodynamic tram tour that takes you around in a tram pulled by a tractor through their gardens, vineyards and crush pad with a walking detour through their caves.
+Benziger Winery has an amazing biodynamic tram tour that takes you around in a tram pulled by a tractor through their gardens, vineyards, and crush pad with a walking detour through their caves.
 After taking your short hike through Jack London State Park stop at Benziger for a Hike Then Wine experience!
 Looking for more of a hike on dirt trails through oak and bay forest with a redwood grove and views of Sonoma?
-Head on over to Bartholomew Park, just off the Sonoma Plaza, and explore the 3 miles of hiking trails, expansive picnic areas to cool off in and a museum.
+Head on over to Bartholomew Park, just off the Sonoma Plaza, and explore the 3 miles of hiking trails, expansive picnic areas to cool off in, and a museum.
 Then taste delicious young wines in the newly renovated Bartholomew Estate Winery!
 P.S. we also went to the Sonoma Plaza after for some ice cream!
 Perfect Sonoma day!